jpbarbosa/neo4j-api/README.md

 # Neo4j API

-A sample API to show Neo4j usage with TypeScript, in a TDD fashion backed by Jest and Testcontainers, and with large transactions split into multiple Cypher queries.
+A sample API to show Neo4j usage with TypeScript, in a TDD fashion backed by Jest and Testcontainers, and with large transactions split into multiple Cypher queries (with transaction consistency).

 ### Step-by-Step Tutorial (build your own app)